 7. Nelson Mandela

 Raised by a tribe chief after his father’s death (when Mandela was 9 years old), he grew up to be the President of South Africa from 1994 to 1999.
 He was the first to be elected in a fully representative democratic election.
-He is known as a revolutionary, a politician, and a philanthropist.
+He is known as a revolutionary, politician, and philanthropist.

 8. Leo Tolstoy